 Step3 - Saving a Filter/create a section in a composite

-To save the filter , remember a filter is a set of product attributes that are applied to the list of quotes go to “Filtering” [Hypertext link] to find out how to filter, that has been applied you have to first select the custom page to which the filter will be added.
-You will be asked via a dialog box whether you wish to add this to (a) an existing composite page or (b) if you wish to create a new composite page.
+To save the filter , remember a filter is a set of product attributes that are applied to the list of quotes go to “Filters” [Hypertext link] to find out how to filter you have to first select the composite page to which the filter will be added.
+You do this by clicking on the “Add to Page” button..
+A dropdown will appear with the the names of existing composite pages and an element called “new page”.

-If you select an existing page then the names of the existing pages will appear, one of which must be selected.
+If you wish to add it to an existing composite page click on one of the names given in the dropdown list.
+You will then be prompted by a dialog box to enter the section title.
+A default title, consisting of the filter criteria, will automatically populate the box.
+Select the OK button to continue with the operation or cancel to stop.

-If you select a new composite page a dialog box will appear asking you to give a name to the page.
-You will also be given the option of selecting the new page as the default view page.
-A custom quote page established as the default view will appear as the first screen each time the “My Quotes” navigational element is chosen.
+If you select a new composite page a dialog box will appear asking you to give a name to the composite page.
+Click on OK after typing in a name or cancel to stop the the action.

+You will then be prompted to give the section a title.
+Againt he default title will appear in the box that has to be deleted in order to replace it with any other name you wish to give to the section.

-If you have already reached your maximum of five composite pages and the creation of the new page takes you over the limit then you will receive a warning telling you to delete one of your existing composite pages before the current filter can be saved as a new composite page..
+If you have already reached your maximum of five composite pages you will not have the option to add a new filter to a new page.
+The dropdown box under the “Add to page” will only display the names of existing composite pages.

 Section Title

-The filtered quotes, will appear as separate sections within a composite page, can be given a customized section name.
+The filtered quotes, which will appear as separate sections within a composite page, can be given a customized section name.
 Enter the name that is to be applied to the filter in the section title box.
 The section title will appear at the top of the quotes in the relevant composite page.
 There can be up to eight sections added to each of the five composite pages that you can create.

 If no section title is chosen for a set of filtered data then the name will default to the selection criteria used to create the filtered quotes.